 Social Assistance and Labour Supply

-The longitudinal, 1988-89 LMAS makes it possible to study the interaction between social assistance and labor supply while allowing for substantial time dependence.
-Tobit equations for hours worked on and off social assistance, which allow for endogenous selection of social assistance status, are estimated by using FIML.
+The longitudinal, 1988-89, LMAS makes it possible to study the interaction between social assistance and labour supply while allowing for substantial time dependence.
+Tobit equations for hours worked on and off social assistance, which allow for endogenous selection of social assistance status, are estimated using FIML.
 Small, but statistically significant, effects for a social assistance benefit variable are obtained, particularly for females.
 A claw-back variable is not consistently useful.
 The wage rate has a consistently negative coefficient in the selection equations and is important in the Tobit equations.
-In this paper an attempt is made to reconcile results found in earlier literature.
+The paper attempts to reconcile results in earlier literature.

 Suggested Citation: Suggested Citation